-- continue to roll out MyCiTi as an integrated system that includes BRT, scheduled buses and minibus taxis; - work towards an integrated ticketing and timetable system across scheduled road and rail transport; - implement targeted programmes to reduce congestion, which will include investment in road capacity and infrastructure, as well as initiatives to change commuter choices and behaviour through interventions such as travel demand management (TDM); - upgrade and rehabilitate the road network, especially focusing on those roads that have been categorised as very poor or poor quality; - roll out a unified system of bus shelters and stops across Cape Town; - design, invite tenders for and roll out a bike-share system for Cape Town; and - direct human settlement development along transit corridors to be within 500 m of a rail and BRT station.
+- continue to roll out MyCiTi as an integrated system that includes BRT, scheduled buses and minibus taxis; - work towards an integrated ticketing and timetable system across scheduled road and rail transport;

+- implement targeted programmes to reduce congestion, which will include investment in road capacity and infrastructure, as well as initiatives to change commuter choices and behaviour through interventions such as travel demand management (TDM); - upgrade and rehabilitate the road network, especially focusing on those roads that have been categorised as very poor or poor quality; - roll out a unified system of bus shelters and stops across Cape Town; - direct human settlement development along transit corridors within 500 m of rail and BRT stations.
+This will specifically include priority and Level 2 TOD precincts comprising the Catalytic Land Development Programme (CLDP).